Acquiring OAuth tokens with the Implicit Flow

 Leave the Website and Callback URL fields blank for now; we will come back and fill them in later.

 You must connect your app to any APIs that you want to make use of.
 I'm going to need the Merchandisable Vehicles API so I'm going to select that one.
-You can pick as many APIs as your solution needs.
+You can pick as many APIs as your app needs.

 Once you're done, click submit and you should see your new app, including its API Key and Secret: